-FROM MINISTER AWA MARIE COLL-SECK AND AMBASSADOR LENNARTH HJELMÅKER, CO-CHAIRS OF THE GLOBAL REVIEW PANEL
+FROM MINISTER AWA COLL-SECK AND AMBASSADOR LENNARTH HJELMÅKER, CO-CHAIRS OF THE GLOBAL REVIEW PANEL

-This Global Review Panel has been a unique process.
-Called for with urgency by the UNAIDS Programme Coordinating Board (PCB), it occurred when it was most needed in the realignment processes of the Joint Programme.
-This was neither an auditing exercise nor an independent evaluation such as those performed by a consulting firm-it was a task for those with a deep understanding and commitment to the AIDS response and knowledge of the Joint Programme.

-The Global Review Panel was established to make recommendations for a sustainable and fit for purpose Joint Programme by revising and updating its operating model.
-Despite our condensed timeline, it was successful in engaging a large number of stakeholders.
-From the diversity of its membership to the inclusive nature of its deliberations, the Global Review Panel is a real reflection of the unique nature of the Joint Programme.
+This Panel has been a unique process.
+Called for with urgency by UNAIDS Board, it occurred when it was most needed in realignment processes of the Joint Programme.
+This was neither an auditing exercise nor an independent evaluation like one a consulting firm could perform-it was a task for those with a deep understanding and commitment to the AIDS response and knowledge of the Joint Programme.
+The Panel was established to make recommendations for a sustainable and fit for purpose Joint Programme by revising and updating its operating model.
+Despite our condensed timeline, it successfully engaged a large number of stakeholders.
+From the diversity of its Membership to the inclusive nature of its deliberations, the Panel is a real reflection of the unique nature of the Joint Programme.

-We express our gratitude to the Co-Conveners, Helen Clark and Michel Sidibé for putting their trust in us in inviting us to co-chair the panel.
+We express our gratitude to the Co-Conveners Helen Clark and Michel Sidibé for putting their trust in us in inviting us to co-chair the Panel.
 We thank them for their engagement and guidance throughout the process.

-We would like to offer our sincere thanks to our esteemed panel members for their commitment and contributions to the entire review process, including its meetings, consultations and several rounds of revisions, leading to the present report.
-Thanks to them, we believe that we have done our best to fulfil the panel's mandate to present bold, actionable and politically savvy recommendations for the future of the Joint Programme model.
+We would like to offer our sincere thanks to our esteemed Panel Members for their commitment and contributions to the entire Review process, including its meetings, consultations and several rounds of revisions, leading to the present report.
+Thanks to them, we believe that we have done our best to fulfill the Panel's mandate to present bold, actionable and politically savvy recommendations for the future of the Joint Programme model.
 We are glad that we were able to work with such dedicated and knowledgeable colleagues over the past few months.

-We thank the United Nations Uganda Country Team for its support in carrying out a mini consultation in Kampala, Uganda, as well as the commitment from the United Nations Resident Coordinator, Rosa Malango, and the UNAIDS country office staff under the leadership of Amakobe Sande.
+We thank the Uganda UN Joint Country team for its support in carrying out a mini consultation in Kampala, Uganda, as well as the commitment from the UN Resident Coordinator Rosa Malango and the UNAIDS Country Office staff under the leadership of Amakobe Sande.
 They helped us to bring together a wide range of stakeholders that resulted in rich and productive consultations.
-We thank all partners who took part in the consultations, government representatives, civil society and development partners.
-A special thanks to H.E.
-Susan Eckey, Ambassador of Norway to the Republic of Uganda, for hosting the opening evening event during the consultations.
-We also thank Dr Anders Nordstrom, WHO Representative to Sierra Leone, for his creative ideas, thoughtful leadership and active participation in the Kampala consultation.
+We thank all partners that took part in the consultations - Government representatives, civil society and development partners.
+A special thanks to Ambassador Susan Eckey, Ambassador of Norway to Uganda, for hosting the opening evening event during the consultations.
+We also thank Dr Anders Nordstrom, WHO country representative to Sierra Leone, for his creative ideas, thoughtful leadership and active participation in the Kampala consultation.
 We are greatly appreciative of his engagement in this process.

-We would like to express our gratitude for the valuable feedback on our draft provided by a number of experts who were able to take a step back and share their thoughts with us on the questions faced by the panel in the broader perspective of the 2030 Agenda, United Nations reform and global health architecture.
+We would like to ty to express our gratitude for the valuable feedback on our draft provided by a number of experts who were able to take a step back and share their thoughts with us on the questions faced by the Panel in the broader perspective of the 2030 Agenda for Sustainable Development, UN reform and global health architecture.

 Finally, we thank friends and colleagues in the Joint Programme, both the leadership and staff of the Cosponsors and the Secretariat.
-Special thanks goes to colleagues of the Global Review Panel support team, Kent Buse, Laetitia Bosio and Chris Fontaine, for coordinating the panel and for the team's analytical support to its publications.
+A special thanks goes to colleagues of the Global Review Panel support team (Kent Buse, Laetitia Bosio, Chris Fontaine) for coordinating the Panel and for the team's analytical support to its publications.